surister/cratedb-guide/docs/admin/performance/inserts/tuning.rst

 one-off data imports.
 You should have at least one configured replica for every table in a cluster that has three nodes or more.

-Replicas improve availability and durability (in the event of node failure or cluster partitions) but they do incur a performance cost.
+Replicas improve availability and :ref:`durability <concept-durability>` in the event of node failure or cluster partitions, but they do incur a performance cost.

 Shards and partitioning
 -----------------------